Signed in as:

 IFMGA/AMGA Mountain Guide / AMGA Certified Rock Guide

-You get yourself to Monterrey and our team will meet you there.
+You get yourself to Monterrey and La Posada's transfer service will meet you there.
 A short drive will get you to La Posada, located at the mouth of the Potrero canyon and walking distance to all of the climbing, as well as the lovely little town of Hidalgo.
-You’ll be on your own to settle in, meet your guides and the rest of the group as they arrive, enjoy the scenery, have some dinner, and get some sleep.
+You’ll be on your own to settle in, enjoy the scenery, have some dinner, and get some sleep.

 We’ll start the day with breakfast at La Posada before we head for a short walk into the canyon to climb.
 We’ll begin by tuning up (or introducing) some skills for multi-pitch climbing, and will spend the rest of the day on the rock before enjoying a special parrillada, or local barbecue, for dinner.